 - On URI Pattern screen, scroll down to

-- Form POST can be filled using either "application/x-www-form-urlencoded" or "multipart/form-data".
-In field named:
+- Form Post can be filled using either "application/x-www-form-urlencoded" or "multipart/form-data".
+In a

-- Now all ready to add form post field.
-It is depend on webapplication what fields is need to be send.
+- Now everything is ready to add form post field.
+Thedields to be sent depend on web application.
 Usually it is enough to look at HTML source and find corresponding fields in

 <form>tag.
-Or you can use some network monitor utilities.
+You can also use some network monitor utilities.

 After that metatdata for Form Fill will look like this:

-Then you will hit this url next time in browser, OpenIAM rProxy will change GET request to POST request, fill all listed fields and send this form post to backend.
-Content-type in 'Meta data' for form post should be set to 'urlencoded' or 'multipart-form-data'
+After you hit this url next time in browser, OpenIAM rProxy will change GET request to POST request, fill all listed fields and send this form post to backend.
+Make sue that content-type in 'Meta data' for form post is set to 'urlencoded' or 'multipart-form-data'.

-Some web appliactions can need captcha or security settings that prevent filling form outside browser.
-For that web applications filling form post is inpossible.
+Some web applications might need captcha or security settings that prevent filling form outside browser.
+Form post filling for those web applications is impossible.

-But if web application using something like hidden fields in HTML, it is possible to fetch data from HTML page and send in form post.
+But if web application uses something like hidden fields in HTML, it is possible to fetch data from HTML page and send it in form post.

 For example some .NET applications can set hidden fields named

-__EVENTARGUMENT or others and then check it.
+__EVENTARGUMENT or others and then check them.
 It is possible to fetch that hidden fields and send in form post, but sometimes this can be tricky.